GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun-sls.md

 You can open the Guance Exclusive Plan according to this document.
 The Guance Exclusive Plan only supports SLS storage mode.
 For more storage modes, please refer to the doc [data storage policy](../billing/billing-method/data-storage.md#options).

-**2.If the workspace that has used the commercial plan of Guance has been opened, can the exclusive plan of Guance be opened again?**
+**2.If the workspace that has used the Commercial Plan of Guance has been opened, can the exclusive plan of Guance be opened again?**

 Yes, open the exclusive product entrance of **Alibaba Cloud Market > Guance**, and build a new SLS workspace.

-**3.If the workspace of the commercial plan of Guance has been opened, can it be switched to the exclusive plan of Guance?**
+**3.If the workspace of the Commercial Plan of Guance has been opened, can it be switched to the exclusive plan of Guance?**

-No, the biggest difference between commercial plan and SLS exclusive plan lies in the location of data storage at the back end.
+No, the biggest difference between Commercial Plan and SLS exclusive plan lies in the location of data storage at the back end.
 Once the workspace is opened, the index storage ownership cannot be changed.
-Therefore, no matter what settlement method is the successful commercial plan opened before, it cannot be converted into the exclusive plan workspace of SLS.
+Therefore, no matter what settlement method is the successful Commercial Plan opened before, it cannot be converted into the exclusive plan workspace of SLS.

 **4.Can the free workspace created when registering be upgraded to the exclusive plan of Guance?**